 In addition, the legislature created the Select Committee on the Future of Public Higher Education in Vermont (Act 120) and charged it with "address[ing] the urgent needs of the Vermont State Colleges (VSC) and develop[ing] an integrated vision and plan for a high-quality, affordable, and workforce-connected future for public higher education in the state."
+(Appendix D of this report provides the names of the members of the Select Committee.)
 Furthermore, the legislation expects the Select Committee to "offer recommendations on how to increase affordability for students, access, retention, attainment, relevance, and fiscal sustainability including the following issues: